g0t4/dotfiles/zsh/compat_fish/NOTES.md

 - don't use ${foo} in string interpolation => use $foo only
 - cannot expand abbreviations so if they are used in another abbreviation/alias that won't work
   - look into `rr` alias in `files.zsh` (`fish_compat`)
+- don't use reserved keywords for aliases 😄 => ealias shim's alias registration will trip on this automatically